Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Fix one missing seed node.md

 ## **Symptoms**

 - Cluster runtime upgrades fail
+- Cluster configuration upgrades will still with a presafety check on EnsureSeedNodeQuorum.
 - Application upgrades fail and give "seed quorum lost" error.
 - The VM in the virtual machine scale set (Instances list) with the matching Node name listed in <Infrastructure><Votes> section was deleted and the Node is no longer showing in Service Fabric Explorer